 end

-One other question is whether we might have techniques that can, with a suitable program analysis, do a kind of speculative read phase in a single shot, by speculatively executing reads along all possible control paths.
+Also, in cases where we require multiple iterations of the read phase, we can consider the question of whether, with suitable control flow program analysis, we can do a kind of speculative read phase in a single shot.
+That is, by speculatively executing reads along all possible control paths.
 This might be wasteful in some cases in terms of reading extra data we don’t end up needing, but would reduce the additional sub-rounds of the read phase.

-The conditional writes model (e.g. of Sinfonia, DynamoDB, etc.) is an interesting special case of this model, since it is essentially equvialent to reading all keys upfront, and conditionally deciding to update a set of keys based on the output of these reads e.g. equivalent to a read phase that returns \(K_u = \emptyset\) if any of the preconditions fail.
+It is also instructive to consider some of the above systems in this framework.
+For example, the conditional writes model (e.g. of Sinfonia, DynamoDB, etc.) is an interesting special case of this model.
+It is essentially equvialent to reading all keys upfront, and conditionally deciding to update a set of keys based on the output of these reads e.g. equivalent to a read phase that returns \(K_u = \emptyset\) if any of the preconditions fail.
 In practice, this may manifest as abort/rejection, but is functionally equivalent to a transaction with an empty write set.
+Note that a limitation of these models, though, is that the set of keys to update (\(K_w\)) isn’t able to dynamically depend on what is read inside the transaction i.e. it must be statically declared upfront.

-This takes a more theoretical perspective on transactional semantics, but a broader question here is around how much programming language interface for transactions matters and impacts developer usage and adoption.
-Giving a lower level, one-shot API (Sinfonia or DynamoDB style) may be conceptually simpler and easier to implement, but often seems a fundamental impedance mismatch with how developers actually want to write their applications i.e. in terms of standard programming language constructs and control flow.
+The above is one, more abstract view on transactional programming models and their semantics.
+Another, broader question is around how much the programming language interface for transactions matters and impacts developer productivity and adoption.
+Giving a lower level, one-shot API (Sinfonia or DynamoDB style) may be conceptually simpler and easier to implement for system builders, but often seems a fundamental impedance mismatch with how developers actually write their applications i.e. in terms of standard programming language constructs and control flow.
+On the other hand, providing APIs that are too expressive (e.g. express arbitrary programs) may also lead to unnecessary performance hits e.g. in cases where a suitable class of transactions can reduce to the two-phase read-write framework above.